jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.02.17.md

 ## HH and employment pilot modules
-  - @Brian revised a development version of the VE package
+  - @Brian revised a [development version](https://github.com/gregorbj/VisionEval/tree/Development) of the VE package
   - Revised and tested the HouseholdSim package
   - Revised and tested the VisionEvalSyntheticFirms package
     - Needed to split VisionEvalSyntheticFirms into a base and future year module
   - Can now reference multiple datastores in the model setup
-  - @Brian - still a little work to do on the VE package before updating GitHub
-  - @Ben - review pilot modules
-  - @Ben - merge all VE projects back into this repo for easier management
+  - @Ben - review pilot modules and merge all VE projects back into this repo for easier management

 ## Work plan and early ideas for visualizer and GUI
   - @Ben updated [[User-Interface-Design]] for review by team